slatedocs/slate/source/index.html.md

 Here is a link explaining the most pertinent commands : [git documentation] (https://git-scm.com/book/en/v2/Getting-Started-Summary)

 In short you will want to read up on the clone, status, add, commit, checkout and push commands

+### Simple chain of events rundown
+To put it shortly, here is the chain of events you need to do to have your bot up and running on our server.
+First, make sure you clone the repository we invited you to.
+In this repository, code your bot in the **Bot** class.
+When you are ready to see what it looks like, make a push on the master branch.
+We will build, deploy and run the code you pushed.
+You can see all those steps and their logs on your dashboard, in the team deployment section.
+If your build failed you should push some new code as soon a possible because your bot will be idle during this time.
+On the other hand, if all goes well, you should see your bot interact in the manner you coded.
+We will provide the link to the front end part of the game at a later time, but rest assured, you will be able to see your player move around, gather resources, etc.

 # Goal of the Game